-A basic visit costs $160 for customers living in or near Seattle, Shoreline, Lynnwood, Bothell, Bellevue, etc.* This includes a full tuning, and up to a half hour of extra work which may include a pitch raise, regulation, small repairs, fixing sticky keys, fixing or aligning hammers, cleaning, lubricating, adjusting pedals, and voicing.
+A standard tuning visit costs from $160-175, depending on location, for customers living in or near Seattle, Shoreline, Lynnwood, Mill Creek, Bothell, Woodinville, Kirkland, Bellevue, etc.* This includes a full tuning, and up to a half hour of extra work which may include a pitch raise, regulation, small repairs, fixing sticky keys, fixing or aligning hammers, cleaning, lubricating, adjusting pedals, and/or voicing.

 Replacing a broken string costs $30 for one string, or $20 each for multiple strings.
 For broken copper-wound bass strings, please ask for a quote, as I may be able to repair the string instead of replacing it.
 In the unlikely event that a string breaks during tuning, I will repair or replace it for free, however if your piano is regularly breaking strings that is usually indicative of some other problem.

 Replacing missing ivory key tops costs about $12 per “head” or $10 per “tail”, if done in conjunction with a normal tuning appointment.
-(Replacements are “recycled” ivory for older pianos.)
+(Replacements are “recycled” ivory salvaged from old pianos.)
 Replacing a complete set of ivory with acrylic or plastic costs $450.
 This includes planing down the key tops to account for the extra thickness of the acrylic over the original ivory, “notching” and finishing the sides, and leveling the keys.

 Broken hammer shanks